Sundial 2022 towards cancellation to save energy? Italy decision, exact date »ILMETEO.it

 Weather: Sundial 2022 towards cancellation to save energy?
-Italy decision, exact date
+Italy’s decision, the exact date

 Soon we will change and go to solar timeWe are about to enter autumn, the days are gradually shrinking and soon there will be too time changeAnd the Which will convert from legal to solar energy: In short, in a few weeks we will return the hands Back 1 hour.